Published Date: July 2, 2025

 US Bulkheads

-Access to the AWS S3 Buckets containing production tenant data is restricted to authorized Jama Connect personnel and the tools responsible for managing tenant data backups.
+Access to production tenant backup data is restricted to authorized Jama Connect personnel and automated systems responsible for backup management.

-The S3 buckets have been configured to automatically delete any backups after the 60-day maximum retention period.
+S3 lifecycle policies automatically delete backups after the 60-day retention period.

 Additional Resources